 – To develop the ability to identify the driving forces of predictable change

-This case study has five distinct phases:
+This case study has four distinct phases:

 – Analyzing the ecosystem (radar chart exercise)